Basic course information

 Exam

-• 4-hour (digital) multiple choice exam with questions available in both Danish and English.
+• Format: 4-hour multiple choice exam with questions.

 • Find and practice previous exam questions and solutions.